alvi75/SLR-PEFT/README.md

 ![Paper Selection Process](visualizations/data_collection_pipeline.png)

-- Systematic workflow for paper selection in the SLR.
+- Workflow for paper selection in the SLR.

 ---